Cisco-Talos/clamav-documentation/src/manual/Installing-from-source/Installing-from-source-Unix.md

   - System-installed LLVM library (3.2-3.6)
   - ClamAV's built-in version of LLVM 2.8

-> `*` LLVM is more performant than the bytecode interpreter.
+> `*` LLVM's runtime performance is better than that of the bytecode interpreter.
 Unfortunately we presently only support up to LLVM version 3.6.
 Until we're able to update to support a modern version of LLVM, you may have to use the bytecode interpreter.

-The following are thus optional, but *required* to use system-LLVM in place of the built-in LLVM or the bytecode interpeter:
+The following are thus optional, but *required* to use system-LLVM in place of the built-in LLVM or the bytecode interpreter:

 - LLVM 3.2 - 3.6
 - A supported CPU for LLVM JIT, either of: X86, X86-64, PowerPC, PowerPC64